Economics Scholarships and Aid

 Department Scholarships

-Scholarship applications are generally due on the first week of March.
+Scholarship applications are due at the end of of March.
 The fillable application form is below.

 Each year the department presents a number of special awards and prizes to deserving undergraduate students.
 In addition to the certificates which describe the award, most include a small monetary stipend.